Rami24t/Python-Time-Calculator/README.md

 If the function is given the optional starting day of the week parameter, then the output should display the day of the week of the result.
 The day of the week in the output should appear after the time and before the number of days later.

-Below are some examples of different cases the function should handle.
-Pay close attention to the spacing and punctuation of the results.
+Do not import any Python libraries.
+Assume that the start times are valid times.
+The minutes in the duration time will be a whole number less than 60, but the hour can be any whole number.

-Example Code
+### The following are some examples of different cases that my solution code handles.
 ```
 add_time('3:00 PM', '3:10')
 # Returns: 6:10 PM